-6.13 Jury Duty and Court Appearance
+6.11 Jury Duty and Court Appearance

-6.13.1 When an employee is required to serve on jury duty or is subpoenaed as a witness to appear before a court, administrative agency, public body or commission, the employee must promptly notify the Fire Chief.
+6.11.1 When an employee is required to serve on jury duty or is subpoenaed as a witness to appear before a court, administrative agency, public body or commission, the employee must promptly notify the Fire Chief.
 If applicable to the court in question, employees shall request the court to put them on "phone in" juror status.
 Employees required to serve as jurors or appear as a witness for less than a full day shall spend the balance of the day at their regular District positions.
 An employee who is on jury duty or subpoenaed to appear as a witness will receive full pay for up to two weeks, provided that they remit to the District all jury and witness fees, not including mileage.

-6.13.2 This section shall not apply to any employee who is a named party to an action unrelated to the District and its activities.
+6.11.2 This section shall not apply to any employee who is a named party to an action unrelated to the District and its activities.
 In such cases, employees may request vacation, CTO, or unpaid leave.

-6.14 Bereavement Leave
+6.12 Bereavement Leave

 The District provides bereavement leave with pay in the event of a death in the employee's immediate family to arrange for and attend a funeral.
-Bereavement leave may be up to five days and must be used within 90 days of the loss, unless approved in writing by the Chief.
+Bereavement leave may be up to five days as approved by the Fire Chief, depending upon the distance to be traveled.